akrzemi1/papers/constexpr_bool_conv_r1.md

 }
 ```

-If narrowing conversions can detect that, we would like to use this opportunity.
+If the feature that prevents narrowing conversions can detect this bug, we would like to use this opportunity.

 ### Implicit conversions to `bool` in constant expressions